 This package of software helps novices (physicists) to start programming in Blackbox.
 It is the result of a would-be project "Efficient Programming for Sciences and Engineering in the 21st Century" which was discussed last summer, and whose first visible result is the Oberon Day 2004.
 I plan to add more examples there in future.

-Epse21 uses the services of Ctls, Lib, Babel, Util, Plot and Datafit.
+Epse21 uses the services provided by Ctls, Lib, Babel, Util, Plot and Datafit.

 By Gérard Meunier and Robert D. Campbell